ivanovp/blue_flash/README.md

 * SPI1\_MISO  -> PA6
 * SPI1\_MOSI  -> PA7
 * SPI1\_SCK   -> PA5

-/WP and /HOLD pins should be pulled to VCC on the NOR flash.
+/WP and /HOLD pins should be pulled to VCC on the NOR flash (I used 33 kOhm, but anything between 4.7 kOhm and 47 kOhm is sufficient).

 Connect a USB-to-serial converter if you want to see debug prints or program MCU through UART interface: